vernisaz/rust_dev_studio/README.md

 ## Browser compatibly

-**RDS** uses HTML 5 features and compatible with browsers supporting them.
+**RDS** uses HTML 5 features presented in popular browsers today.
 Compatibility was tested using the latest **Firefox**, **Edge**, **Safari**, and **Amazon Silk** browsers.
 More likely, other browsers will work too.
-If you encounter problems with any browser, then please report them to the author.
+If you encounter problems with your browser, then, please, report them to the author.

 ## Known problems

 1. *datalist* seems isn't supported by the Silk browser, so an auto suggest won't work on Fire tablets
-2. files can stop be opened from the left navigation panel (work around - select _Refresh Proj_ from _Edit_ menu or reload the project page)
+2. files can stop to be opened from the left navigation panel (work around - select _Refresh Proj_ from _Edit_ menu or reload the project page)

 ## Reading about